Null72X/NULL-INTERNAL/README.md

 ## ⚙ Configuration

-Most settings are located inside:
+Configuration can be modified inside:

 ```cs
 Config.cs